 Program faculty members will conduct systematic and ongoing developmental assessments on each student's progress, including consideration of the student's academic performance, professional development, and personal development.
-Consistent with the relevant professional codes of ethics and standards of practice, if such evaluations indicate that a student has not illustrated the appropriate behavior for the program or is not progressing in the program, faculty members will address the issues of concern with the student.
+Consistent with the relevant professional codes of ethics and standards of practice, if such evaluations indicate that a student has not demonstrated the expected professional dispositional traits or is not making adequate academic progress (i.e. Counseling skills and knowledge) in the program, faculty members will address the issues of concern with the student.
+This meeting represents the first step in the remediation and retention process.